Why is this important?

 Content > Content Settings

-From your HubSpot Dashboard, navigate to Content > Content Settings.
+From your HubSpot Marketing dashboard, navigate to Content > Content Settings.

 Email Sending Domains

-Once in Domain Manager, navigate to the bottom of the page to see the Email Sending Domains section.
-Click on the blue button within this section to Connect Another Email Sending Domain.
+Once in domain manager, navigate to the bottom of the page to see the Email Sending Domains section.
+Click Connect Another Email Sending Domain.

 Domain to connect

-From the pop-up window, you'll want to type in the domain that is used in your From address.
-For example, if your email From address is email@example.com, type in mywebsite.com.
+In the dialog box, type in the domain that is used in your from address.
+For example, if your email from address is email@example.com, type in mywebsite.com.

 TXT record value

-After typing in your domain, your host name will automatically be filled, so then you'll want to copy the TXT record value that appears below so that you can paste it into the relevant area within your DNS records.
+After typing in your domain, the Fully Qualified Domain Name (host name) field will be automatically populated.
+Copy the TXT record value so that you can paste it into the relevant area within your DNS records.
 Then click Add Domain.

 TXT record in your DNS

-Never fear!
-We'll still authenticate your email using DKIM, but we'll use our own public key instead.
+Your email will still be authenticated using DKIM, but HubSpot will use its own public key instead.
 Your mail will still be delivered it just won't be signed with your domain's signature.